KeturahDev/MasterAnimalShelter/README.md

 # MasterAnimalShelter Api
 ### By **Keturah Howard**  April 3rd 2020

-ASP.NET core API application to create database of Animals at an Alternate Universe AnimalShelter- Where the animals you adopt are actually now your master.
+ASP.NET core API application to create database of animals for an animal shelter.
+This API Application is about an animal shelter where but with a twist- These animals are more powerful than you and when you adopt you are submitting to serve them through life!
+Wha-oh!
+Very fun.
+Store information such as PowerStatus intergers and ironically assign adorable and benign animal photo links to your added masters.
+You can interact with this API by installing and running it, and then installing running and opening [this interface application](https://github.com/KeturahDev/AnimalShelterInterface.Solution) made specifically for this Api.

 ## Specifications